frispete/wm-win-tool/README.md

 $ ln -s wm-win-tool wm-win-restore
 ```
 These operation modes come with some hardcoded defaults: `--bracket` and
-`--verbose` for the most usual usage pattern.
+`--verbose` for the most usual usage patterns.
 If that's not enough, a config
 file option might be useful (TBD).

 The session data is saved in `~/local/share/wm-win-tool`.